alpengeist/gpt-companion/README.md

 Are you familiar with DeepL's desktop tool for on the fly translations?
 The GPT Companion tool works in similar ways.
 You select some text in a source application and press the configurable hotkey crtl-alt-g.
-The Companion will call GPT-3 for you and display the result.
+The Companion will call GPT for you and display the result.

 Configure your preferred GPT-3 text processing actions into profiles, which you can switch between at runtime.
 For example, you could have a profile for English, one for German, one for fun stuff, etc.